FercosGit/FS-web-automate/README.md

 # FS-web-automate
-Assist to FamilySearch websiet as gather data and fill-in query filed automatical
+Assist to FamilySearch website as gather data and fill-in query field automatical